The Money Overview

 How retirees can prepare before October

-For anyone budgeting around Social Security income, the practical picture is clear.
+For anyone budgeting around Social Security income, practicality wins out.
 The 2026 COLA of 2.8% is final and already reflected in monthly checks.
 The 2027 adjustment will not be confirmed until October 2026.
-Treating the TSCL estimate as a planning assumption rather than a guarantee is the safest approach.
+In the meantime, treating the TSCL estimate as a planning assumption, not a guarantee, is the safest approach.

-The policy debate over whether the CPI-W formula shortchanges older Americans will not be settled by any single COLA announcement.
-But two consecutive adjustments at 2.8%, arriving while medical bills and housing costs continue to climb, will keep the pressure on Congress to revisit how inflation is measured for the people who depend on Social Security the most.
+The policy debate over whether the CPI-W formula shortchanges older Americans will probably not be settled by any single COLA announcement.
+But two consecutive adjustments at 2.8%, arriving while medical bills and housing costs keep climbing, will intensify the pressure on Congress to revisit how inflation is measured for the people who depend on Social Security the most.

 Gerelyn Terzo